 Fixing the Allied Health Gap

 With the allied health shortage underway, it’s time to figure out how to close the gap.
-With the shortage seeming to grow as every day passes, many colleges are opening more and more allied health career programs.
+The shortage seeming to grow as every day passes.
+This is why many colleges are opening more and more allied health career programs.
 This explosion in allied health jobs makes for busy times at the region’s colleges and universities, almost all of which offer training and education in health care.
 Community College of Allegheny County, for instance, has 25 allied health programs that range from one-semester phlebotomy concentrations to two-year educations for other jobs.

 Another way that health professionals can recruit a new generation of workers is to let them know about the variety of careers they can pursue.
 While many assume that nurses, physicians, and physical therapists make up the majority of careers, there are actually over a hundred different career paths that you can take within the healthcare industry.